Getting customers to that site is the next, often trickier, step.

 Alt text should describe what is in the image in enough detail so that it adds to the user’s experience, but still should be kept concise.

-The primary objective of an alt tag is to be descriptive.
+The primary objective of an alt text or tag is to be descriptive.
 If you can use a keyword or two within the description naturally, that’s great, but too many and your alt tags can quickly become a red flag to Google.
 No keyword stuffing!

 Some WordPress plugins will flag up poorly composed or non-existent alt text as you go.
 You can simply follow the instructions as you edit to optimize your images perfectly.
 The above image is simply described at ‘Alt text example’.